reactive-python/reactpy-django/docs/src/reference/hooks.md

     In these cases, you can use the `#!python use_channel_layer` hook to receive a signal within your component, and then use the `#!python get_channel_layer().send(...)` to send the signal.

-    In the example below, the sender will send a signal every time `#!python ExampleModel` is saved.
-Then, when the receiver component gets this signal, it explicitly calls `#!python set_message(...)` to trigger a re-render.
+    In the example below, the sender will signal every time `#!python ExampleModel` is saved.
+Then, when the receiver gets this signal, it explicitly calls `#!python set_message(...)` to trigger a re-render.

     === "signals.py"